shoppertrail/shoppertrail-uat-guide/README.md

    - Detailed Guest Guide is available on this screen too as a refresher of the process.
    - No account is required to gain points.
    - Check email, ShopperTrail Trail Perk should have arrived in your inbox (spam/updates/promotions)
 3. **Repeat:** Scan again, choose another scenario, if you did not make a purchase last time maybe you select that you did make a purchase this time.
 Rate satisfaction, etc. Submit.
+4. **Note:** If you scan more than 7 times you will reach a cookie scan limit.
+Clear cookies if you wish to scan/test more as a guest.
 4. **Expected:** Both submissions succeed, Trail Perk Earned screen is displayed, Trail Perk is understandable and can be emailed.

 </details>